Plasma Cutter Nozzle Guide: Sizes, Types, and Maintenance

 nozzle types enhance cutting performance

-Standard nozzles are the baseline for most materials and thicknesses, balancing cut quality, speed, and consumable life.
+Standard nozzles are the baseline for most materials and thicknesses.
+They balance cut quality, speed, and consumable life well.

-Shielded nozzles add a secondary shield to isolate the arc from spatter and workpiece contact, improving precision, edge finish, and operator safety in mechanized or high‑accuracy nozzle applications.
+Shielded nozzles add a secondary shield that isolates the arc from spatter and workpiece contact.
+This improves precision, edge finish, and operator safety, particularly in mechanized or high-accuracy applications.

-Drag tip nozzles let you place the torch directly on the work surface, stabilizing standoff for hand cutting, templates, and tight contours.
+Drag tip nozzles let you place the torch directly on the work surface.
+This stabilizes standoff for hand cutting, template work, and tight contours.
 They’re ideal when portability and repeatable tracing matter more than maximum speed.

-Swirl nozzles shape the gas stream to focus the arc, boosting cut speed, kerf straightness, and dross control on thin to medium plate.
+Swirl nozzles shape the gas stream to focus the arc.
+The result is boosted cut speed, straighter kerfs, and better dross control on thin to medium plate.

-Match orifice to amperage for consistent results; for example, a 20 A nozzle typically uses a 0.6 mm orifice, tightening the jet for finer kerfs.
+Always match orifice to amperage for consistent results.
+For example, a 20 A nozzle typically uses a 0.6 mm orifice, which tightens the jet for finer kerfs.

 How Plasma Nozzles Work